microsoft/ApplicationInsights-JS/README.md

 appInsights.addTelemetryInitializer(() => false); // Nothing is sent after this is executed appInsights.trackTrace({message: 'this message will not be sent'}); // Not sent
 ```

+### Dependency Listeners

+A [dependency listener is a callback function](./API-reference.md#addDependencyListener) that allows you to perform additional manipulation of the request details before the request is performed.

+This includes :-

+- Complete access to either the XMLHttpRequest instance or the fetch API `input` and `init` arguments.
+- Ability to get/set the properties used to generate the W3C `traceparent` header (`traceId`, `spanId, `traceFlags)
+- Set values in the object context container for other listeners called after the current one, as well as this context object is also made available to all dependency initializers.

+### Dependency Initializers

+A [Dependency Initializer is very similar](./API-reference.md#addDependencyInitializer) to a [Telemetry Initializer](https://github.com/Microsoft/ApplicationInsights-JS#telemetry-initializers) in that it allows you modify the contents of collected telemetry before being sent from the user's browser.
+And you can also returning `false` to cause the event to not be emitted.

+The differences between a telemetry initializer and a dependency initializer are :-
+- A Dependency Initializer is called "before" the event is processed by the pipeline, as such it will NOT (yet) contain the automatically populated properties that are applied later;
+- When a dependency initializer returns `false` to drop the event the event does NOT count against the `maxAjaxCallsPerView` as this blocks the event call from being tracked, and while returning `false` from a [Telemetry Initializer](https://github.com/Microsoft/ApplicationInsights-JS#telemetry-initializers) will also stop the event from being reported because this is further down the processing pipeline the dependency event IS counted against the `maxAjaxCallsPerView` limit.
+- It has access to an optional "context" `{ [key: string]: any }` object that is also available to the Dependency Listeners.
+This allows a listener to add additional details to the context (before the XHR/fetch request is sent), and the initializer will be called after the request has completed.

 ## Configuration